Should Indiana Juries Nullify Bad Laws & Harsh Sentences For Traditional Pedosexuals Engaged In Nonviolent, Consensual Naked Play With Boys Or Girls?

 A Convicted Pedosexual Speaks Out

-After serving 15 years in prison for a crime of orally pleasuring a 12 year old boy, Tyler, one fateful night in July, I have come to learn all there is to know about the vindictive justice smack-you-in-the-face modern christians dearly love in Indiana – and across the nation.
+La Porte (IFA) © Michael Christianson.
+After serving 15 years in prison for the crime of orally pleasuring a 12-year-old boy, Tyler, one fateful night in July, I have come to learn all there is to know about the vindictive smack-you-in-the-face justice modern Christians dearly love in Indiana – and across the nation.

 Many things about the justice system puzzle me.
 But I will only address a single issue – Jury Nullification.